 ◆Message from Cocktail Designer Nammoku◆ After dinner, head for the beautifully shining marble counter of Bar The Society.
 Creative cocktails born from the Cocktail Lab are available, as are the mocktails (non-alcoholic cocktails) popular overseas, letting non-drinkers enjoy the spot too.
 200 types of rare whiskey are always available.

 After a good night’s sleep, enjoy breakfast at the light-filled ART colours Dining.
 ART colours Dining is a richly creative space surrounded by works of art.
 Enjoy breakfast in an atmosphere like that of a museum.

 ◆Message from Cocktail Designer Nammoku◆ Breakfast is served until 10:30, so feel free to sleep in.
 The chef’s special Eggs Benedict is a recommended dish with a mild and luxurious taste.

-After breakfast, enjoy a cup of coffee in the high-ceilinged Atrium.
+After breakfast, enjoy the high-ceilinged Atrium.
 Guests staying at Park Hotel Tokyo can use the guests-only lounge on the 25th floor, free of charge.
 In the high-ceilinged space of about 30 meters, the ART colours exhibition is held year-round.
 Come and enjoy the kind of hotel life that is possible only in an art hotel.

-◆Message from Cocktail Designer Nammoku◆ After checking out, enjoy a cup of coffee while appreciating the art in the lounge, with its pleasing high-ceilinged design.
+◆Message from Cocktail Designer Nammoku◆ After checking out, enjoy appreciating the art in the lounge, with its pleasing high-ceilinged design.

 Written by Cocktail Designer Koji Nammoku